 The carillon Ottawa is operated by Dr. med.
 Andrea McCrady

 On our trip to Ottawa, we had the great honor of Andrea McCrady, the bell player in Ottawa's carillon in the Peace Tower of Parliament.
 She has been the Official Glockenspieler of the Dominion of Canada since 2008 and plays each weekday a new music program on the carillon in the peace tower of Ottawa, which arranges and assembles itself.
 Andrea McCrady is the fifth person to do this honorable post and the first woman to do the job in Canada.
 She has her art among others at the Carillon school in Mechelen in Belgium learned.

-Andrea McCrady's workspace is the keyboard room amid the bells of the Ottawa carillon.
+Andrea McCrady's workspace is the Keyboard Room amidst the bells of the Ottawa Glockenspiel.
 There are 53 of them in total, with the heaviest, the Bourdon Bell, weighing more than 10.000 kilograms.
-It's a strange feeling when I think about the weight of heavy metal hanging from the bars that are above the room we are in.
-"A carillon is a percussion instrument," explains our host.
+It's a strange feeling to think of the weight of heavy metal hanging from the poles that are above the room we're in.
+"A glockenspiel is a percussion instrument," explains our hostess.
 "Each bell is struck with a clapper and made to ring."
-When you listen to a carillon, you hear the bells, no recording or synthesizer music.
+When you listen to a carillon you hear the bells, not recording or synthesizer music.

 She specially selected it for us so that we can use this music in our video.
 “You signed up early enough,” she laughs.
 “The choice of music for the Ottawa Glockenspiel has to be approved by Parliament.”
 As I think about how much work and how many permits we needed for our visit, I become more and more aware of how much trust people place in us here.
 We feel honored and are all the more pleased that it worked out with our visit.

 Then Andrea McCrady explains her musical instrument, which reminds me a little of an organ.
-She corrects me immediately: “A carillon has nothing in common with an organ.
-It is a percussion instrument in which the bells set the tone.
-They are fine-tuned to each other by removing metal, usually from the inside of the bell, until it reproduces exactly the tone you need.
-You can play a carillon with a lot of feeling by giving or taking the necessary strength from the clapper.
-So I can even play romantic songs like those from Schubert's Winterreise."
+She corrects me immediately: “A glockenspiel has nothing in common with an organ.
+It is a percussion instrument where the bells set the tone.
+They are fine-tuned by removing metal, usually from the inside of the bell, until it plays the exact tone you need.
+You can play a glockenspiel with a lot of feeling by giving or taking away the necessary power from the clapper.
+So I can even play such romantic songs as from Schubert's Winterreise."

-After striking the last bars of Franz Schubert's "Trout", she turns around and explains to us that we cannot hear all the bells in this room.
-“The little ones hanging at the top are too far away for their sound to reach us.
-The best way to hear the Ottawa carillon is to stand in front of the parliament.”
-I am all the more impressed when I listen to the recording of their game at home using the brand new sound system that is recording their twenty-minute concerts.
-It is astonishing how soulful Schubert's songs sound on the percussion glockenspiel.
+After striking the last bars of Franz Schubert's "Forelle", she turns around and explains to us that we cannot hear all the bells in this room.
+“The little ones hanging at the top are too far away for their sound to get through to us.
+The best way to hear the Ottawa carillon is to stand in the square in front of Parliament.”
+I'm all the more impressed when I get home to the recording of their playing on the brand new sound system that records their XNUMX-minute concerts.
+It is amazing how soulful Schubert's songs sound on the percussion instrument glockenspiel.

 And then she winks at us and says: "Now it's your turn!
 Each of my visitors has to ring the big Bourdon bell.
 Our elevator staff is already waiting for it, because that way they know how many people are currently staying with me. ”She shows us how to get a tone out of the giant bell even with the little finger.
 It's actually very easy when I try it myself.
 And I thought that you need a lot of strength to play the carillon.
 We at Dr. Andrea McCrady learned.
 And also what it means to do something with great enthusiasm and passion.